 All students are required to pass an oral presentation of their field paper research.
 The presentation will be made to the faculty during the fall semester of the student's third year.
 Following the oral presentation, the faculty will discuss the student's work and decide with the faculty advisor whether the student passes this presentation.
 A 'pass' grade should be interpreted to mean that the student has identified a feasible research project; that the research has the potential to make a contribution to the literature and further our knowledge of the subject; and that the student is progressing sufficiently towards the final paper which will be due in the spring.
-Students whose research class.
+Students whose research is not deemed of high enough quality by the faculty will receive an 'unsatisfactory' grade for the research class.
 Students who fail the field paper presentation are given one additional semester to successfully pass.
 Students who do not pass a second time will be dismissed from the PhD program.
 The final version of the field paper is due at the end of the Spring semester of the student's third year.
 The faculty advisor will assign a pass or fail grade for the paper.

-Second year, • Student thinks about a topic for the Field Paper spring semester spring semester • Student finds a Field Paper Advisor • There is no expectation that the Field Paper Advisor will also be involved in the dissertation (though it might be likely) • There is no expectation that the Field Paper will be part of the dissertation.
-Whether the Field Paper becomes a dissertation chapter or not is decided by the student and the dissertation chair at the appropriate time • Student informs DGS of any problems in the process and DGS suggests solutions • The DGS may try to "broker" an agreement between the student and suitable faculty • If this fails, the DGS has the authority to assign faculty or him/herself as the Field Paper Advisor for the student Second year, • Student works on Field Paper under supervision of Field summer Paper Advisor Third year, DGS schedules oral presentations of Field Papers October/November • Students must pass their presentation in order to receive a 'satisfactory' grade in Econ599R
+Second year, spring semester Student thinks about a topic for the Field Paper Student finds a Field Paper Advisor There is no expectation that the Field Paper Advisor will also be involved in the dissertation (though it might be likely) There is no expectation that the Field Paper will be part of the dissertation.
+Whether the Field Paper becomes a dissertation chapter or not is decided by the student and the dissertation chair at the appropriate time